— Closed to non-members (Commission members only)

 Join NARUC for a tour of Schneider Electric’s Andover R&D Center in Andover, Massachusetts.
 The Andover Innovation Hub site showcases cutting-edge technologies across building automation, data centers, and energy management.
 During the tour, attendees will take a closer look at customer facing labs, including the EcoStruxture Energy Wall, Data Center Lab, Battery Backup Storage System, and the Microgrids Lab.
 The visit will also include a presentation and Q&A session conducted by subject matter experts.
 NARUC will provide transportation to and from the hotel.

 Participation is open to all commissioners and commission staff.
-A separate registration form is coming soon.
+Registration is free, but advance registration is required.

 Session is open: